 - Be realistic.
 Listen to your team, give them sensible deadlines and a practical view on what can/can’t be achieved within your current resources.

-What advice do you have for brands who are interested in getting into experimentation and iterative design from a project management perspective ?
+What advice do you have for brands who are interested in getting into experimentation and iterative design from a producer perspective ?

 Establish a process for sharing wins internally.
 Wins are meant to be shared.
 Publish your team’s ability to achieve business goals for your term based on iterative testing.
 It’s a great way to show the true value of experimentation to your higher-ups while helping them make some serious dough.

-Thanks Jesi for giving us an inside look at the world of Project Management and what it takes to excel in that vital role.
-Stay tuned next month for another interview with a roboboogie pro.
+Thanks Jesi for giving us an inside look at the world of Production and what it takes to excel in that vital role.
+Stay tuned next month for another interview with a Roboboogie pro.